-Applications for LE Croatia are now CLOSED!
+Applications for LE Croatia open November 1, 2018!

 Midpoint Break (Zagreb):

 - Location: Koprivnica-Krizevci county region (Inland), Zadar county region (Coastal)

 The program will kick off with a four-day orientation in Split, the largest city on the Croatian coast of Dalmatia.
 Volunteers will be introduced to the vibrancy of Eastern European culture and discuss teaching strategies with the Program Director and other volunteers.
 The orientation schedule will allow volunteers ample time to explore Split and surrounding areas such as the Krka waterfalls in between teaching break-out sessions.
 Some highlights of orientation in Split include exploring ancient ruins, swimming in the Adriatic, and hiking to the top of Marjan, which gives a spectacular view of the entire peninsula!

 After orientation, you will travel to your first teaching location and teach for three weeks.
 You will reconvene with your fellow volunteers after your first placement for a quick weekend trip in Zagreb, Croatia’s beautiful capital.
 During this midpoint break, you will swap stories and teaching ideas with the other volunteers, indulge in some R and R, and lament how much food you’ve eaten.
 Midpoint break is a memorable experience to reconnect with fellow volunteers and reflect on the experience.